 What you should know instead to prepare yourself:

 1) Famous film critic Roger Ebert created (and was right on) the “Stanton-Walsh Rule,” stating: “no movie featuring either Harry Dean Stanton or M. Emmet Walsh (the private in Blood Simple, Deckard’s boss in Blade Runner, etc) in a supporting role can be altogether bad.”

 2) Stanton’s pal, Jack Nicholson, told him, in the 1960’s, not to do anything, to just let the wardrobe do the acting.
 It became an acting principle.
 To be rather than to do.

-So Harry Dean Stanton made a supporting roles career in 200 films doing what he is best known for: just being.
+So Harry Dean Stanton made a supporting role career in 200 films doing what he is best known for: just being.
 It is precisely what the director and screenwriters Logan Sparks & Drago Sumonja tried to catch on screen.
 And they provide.
 The work defies some critics stating they wished it would expand the character rather than contract to fit it.
 But doing that would have meant the trio didn’t get Stanton.
 But, good for us, they fully get it.
-And lucky, with its blurred frontier between reality and fiction (many elements seemed borrowed from real life Stanton) is fascinating.
+And Lucky, with its blurred frontier between reality and fiction (many elements seemed borrowed from real life Stanton) is fascinating.
 It is a companion piece, a mirroring image, to Sophie Huber’s delightful documentary, Harry Dean Stanton: Partly Fiction (2012).
 They complete each other.

-LUCKY is simple, spirited and filled with quiet episodic everyday poetry.
+Lucky is simple, spirited and filled with quiet episodic everyday poetry.
 It is about feeling.
 It perfectly transcends the homage it is.
 What a way to go.